 By Natana DeLong-Bas

-Dr. Natana J. DeLong-Bas is Editor-in-Chief of The [Oxford] Encyclopedia of Islam and Women and co-author of Women in Muslim Family Law (with John L. Esposito).
+Dr. Natana J. DeLong-Bas is Editor-in-Chief of The [Oxford] Encyclopedia of Islam and Women, author of Wahhabi Islam: From Revival and Reform to Global Jihad, and co-author of Women in Muslim Family Law (with John L. Esposito).
 She teaches comparative theology at Boston College.
-This article was written for the Common Ground News Service (CGNews), www.commongroundnews.org.
+This article was written for the Common Ground News Service (CGNews).